SwedbankPay/developer.swedbankpay.com/payments/swish/seamless-view.md

 ### Explainations

+* ① When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
-* ① `rel: view-sales` is a value in one of the operations, sent as a response from Swedbank Pay to the Merchant.
+* ② `rel: view-sales` is a value in one of the operations, sent as a response from Swedbank Pay to the Merchant.
-* ② `Open iframe` creates the Swedbank Pay hosted iframe.
+* ③ `Open iframe` creates the Swedbank Pay hosted iframe.
-* ③ `Show Consumer UI page in iframe` displays the payment window as content inside of the iframe.
+* ④ `Show Consumer UI page in iframe` displays the payment window as content inside of the iframe.
 The consumer can insert mobile information for authorization.
-* ④ `Event: OnPaymentComplete` is when er payment is complete.
+* ⑤ `Event: OnPaymentComplete` is when er payment is complete.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
+* ⑥ To get the transaction result, you need to follow up with a `GET` request using the `paymentID` received in the first step.
+* ⑦ If CallbackURL is set you will receive a payment callback when the Swish dialogue is completed, and you will have to make a `GET` request to check the payment status.

 ### 3-D Secure